The High Cost of Living with Inflammatory Bowel Disease

 Receiving the news that you’ve been diagnosed with a chronic illness is never easy.
 Your head is spinning with questions on treatment plans, how it will impact your quality of life and your family.
 Wondering “How much is this going to cost?” is typically the thought that follows close behind.

-IBD In America 2018, a recent survey conducted by Health Union, revealed that 41% of people with inflammatory bowel disease (IBD) say their household finances are significantly impacted by the out-of-pocket costs associated with their condition.1 The survey gathered insights from 2,800 patients who have been diagnosed with a type of IBD, such as Crohn’s disease, ulcerative colitis and indeterminate colitis.
+IBD In America 2018, a syndicated survey conducted by Health Union, revealed that 41% of people with inflammatory bowel disease (IBD) say their household finances are significantly impacted by the out-of-pocket costs associated with their condition.1 The survey gathered insights from 2,800 patients who have been diagnosed with a type of IBD, such as Crohn’s disease, ulcerative colitis and indeterminate colitis.

 “The financial burden of this disease has been the number one worst thing about this disease as a whole, and my disease is classified as moderate-severe,” wrote an anonymous survey respondent.
 “This disease has been made to feel like credit card debt I accumulated on my own and I alone have to burden the punishment and costs of fixing it.
 It’s impossible – a never ending uphill battle.”